Jan Cox (painter)

-Jan Cox (27 August 1919 – 7 October 1980) was Dutch-Belgian painter who spent the largest part of his creative life in the United States and Belgium.
+Jan Cox (27 August 1919, The Hague – 7 October 1980, Antwerp) was a Dutch-Belgian painter who spent the largest part of his creative life in the United States and Belgium.
 He was born in The Hague.

 Life

-In 1945 he was a founding member of the 'Jeune Peinture Belge' group.
+In 1945, he was a founding member of the 'Jeune Peinture Belge' group.
 By the end of that decade he was briefly associated the CoBrA movement, publishing some of his art in the CoBrA magazine.

-In 1950 he moved to New York.
+In 1950, he moved to New York.
 After a brief stay in Rome, he returned to the United States in 1956, becoming head of the Painting Department at the School of the Museum of Fine Arts.

-In 1974 he returned to Belgium, to live in Antwerp, and devote himself exclusively to painting.
+In 1974, he returned to Belgium, to live in Antwerp, and devote himself exclusively to painting.

 Jan Cox was psychically hyper-sensitive and suffered from recurrent depression throughout his life, eventually leading to his suicide, in Antwerp, in 1980.
 He is buried in the Schoonselhof Cemetery in Antwerp.